js044/nenrikido/content/_index.md

 {{< card-medium title="#UPDATES" >}}
 {{< scrollbox >}}
+* **12-23-23**: new theme, thanks mima! there's also a new poll to go along with it, the last was capped at 400 votes...
 * **12-11-23**: too many to list!! check out the blog!!
 * **7-2-23**: new blog post and a theme poll.
 * **6-21-23**: added a few new fanlistings...most are still pending but wooo